8 Basic Software Development Models And Methodologies You Should Know

 - Software development

 - Testing and Run Quality Assurance

 - Deployment of final code

 These development process phases remain the same; however, software developers can implement functions at each stage in various ways.
 These are called SDLC methodologies.
 Each methodology uses a different hierarchy to perform the development process differently.
-Today, there are more than 10 types of SDLC models are in use, but only eight main kinds of SDLC methodologies you should know since they’re the most popular models.
+Today, there are more quite several types of SDLC models are in use, but only eight main kinds of SDLC methodologies you should know since they’re the most popular models.
 Still, all development models’ common goal is to help engineers effectively create high-quality software.

 Generally, the software development model chosen for a specific project depends on factors like the level of expertise required, business requirements, timeline, and budget.
 Therefore, to make a well-informed decision, software engineers need to understand all the methodologies of SDLC.

 Here is the outline of popular SDLC models.

 The SDLC models in the lower left quadrants of the chart are easier to implement, use and manage since they take the sequential flow; the higher they are on the map, the more flexible they are when the process needs to be changed in the future.